-Can I use a Personal Loan as a Down Payment?
+Can I Use a Personal Loan as a Down Payment?

 Personal loans are great financial tools that can be used to gain access to much-needed funds required to cover a pressing expense.
 You can use the borrowed funds to cover costs such as car repairs or home improvement projects.